 A BRIEF HISTORY OF JENSEN HALL

 Jensen Hall was designed and built in 1888 by A. B. Fisher for William Loomis.
 It was then sold to John Robinson, who was president of the Vermont Life Insurance Company.
-Walter Gates, City Editor of the Burlington Free Press lived there from 1904 to 1938.
+Walter Gates, City Editor of the Burlington Free Press, lived there from 1904 to 1938.
 There were several other owners, including UVM, which converted the house to a women's dormitory known as Claggett House.
 In April 1965, Champlain College purchased the house as its first building to be used as a residence for students.
 The dormitory was named for Albert Jensen, who was Bader Brouilette's partner in the purchase of Burlington Business College.
 Mr. Jensen died soon after BBC was acquired, but his vision for the school is memorialized in this building.
-There are many stories and legends about this house, including a claim that the house is haunted by the ghost of a sea captain who was one of the early owners, and whose wife liked to climb into the tower and watch for his ship to sail into Burlington harbor.
+There are many stories and legends about this house, including a claim that the house is haunted by the ghost of a sea captain who was one of the early owners, and whose wife liked to watch for his ship to sail into Burlington harbor from the tower.
 There is no evidence that this story, or the resulting ghost, is true.
-But Jensen is, by far, one of the most beautiful dormitories on campus.
+Jensen is, by far, one of the most beautiful dormitories on campus.

 This turn of the century mansion has some of the most beautiful interior woodwork on the Champlain College campus.
 In nice weather students gather on the porch to visit and watch the world go by.
 Located next to Hill Hall, Lyman is in the center of campus.
 38 residents, primarily first year students share this warm community.
 Lyman Hall houses approximately 38 students who live in 4 doubles, 9 triples, and 1 quad.